a seat at the table

 CHRISSY STERGOS

-Co-Founder and Member at large
+Co-Founder and Secretary

 Chrissy has a broad array of experiences which have uniquely equipped her to shepherd young people in difficult situations.
 She earned a Master's of Arts in Counseling from Covenant Seminary and has 20+ years of experience working with a wide variety of individuals, first as a pastor at a local church and currently as a Licensed Professional Counselor with Chesterfield Counseling Associates.
 Chrissy Stergos is also the co-founder of A Seat at the Table.